websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 ## Publishing Object Drafts
 <!--REFINE SECTION-->

 Publishing an Object creates and activates your new application.
 When activated, users can access it in the Portal UI according to its scope and panel category key.
-However, before publishing your Object, review the following information to understand the consequences of publishing a draft.
+Before publishing your Object, review the following information to understand the consequences of publishing a draft.

 ### What Happens During Publishing <!--REVIEW-->